Our Science

 (Khaya Senegalensis Dry Stem Bark)

-100% plant-based and Certified-Organic.
+100% plant-based and made from Certified-Organic Khaya.
 No added artificial flavouring, colouring or preservatives.
 Free from dairy, gluten, eggs, nuts, soy and yeast.
 Suitable for vegan and vegetarian diets.

 Unique to Hey Sister! and first to market, Khapregesic® is made from the traditional medicine plant Khaya senegalensis, using advanced processing technology.
 A member of the Meliaceae family, the Hey Sister!
 Khaya senegalensis is grown in Australia’s tropical north, the cleanest and most pristine agricultural region on earth.